Hosein-Rahnama/Handy-Python-Scripts/README.md

 # Requirements

-- Python 3.8 and above.
+- `Python 3.8` or later.
+- `Pytube 12.1` or later.
-- Pytube 12.1 and above.
+- `ffmpeg` for merging audio and video files.

 # TODO

 - [x] Change `download_playlist` such that it only takes URLs as input.
-- [ ] Write a function for creating proper `file_name`.
-- [ ] Improve `download_video` such that it can download highest quality videos with non-progressive format.
+- [x] Improve `download_video` such that it can download highest quality videos with DASH format.
+- [ ] Write a function for creating proper file names that handles allowed characters and numbering in the video title.
+- [ ] Add a feature for downloading subtitles.
+- [ ] Create a GUI.